Abd al-Rahman I: Fight for power

 Upon landing in Torrox, al-Andalus, Abd al-Rahman was greeted by clients Abu Uthman and Ibn Khalid and an escort of 300 cavalry.
 During his brief time in Málaga, he was able to amass local support quickly.
 Waves of people made their way to Málaga to pay respect to the prince they thought was dead, including many of the aforementioned Syrians.
 One famous story that persisted through history related to a gift Abd al-Rahman was given while in Málaga.
 The gift was a beautiful young slave girl, but Abd al-Rahman humbly returned her to her previous master.

-News of the prince's arrival spread like wildfire throughout the peninsula.
+News of the prince's arrival spread throughout the peninsula.
 During this time, emir al-Fihri and the Syrian commander al-Sumayl pondered what to do about the new threat to their shaky hold on power.
 They decided to try to marry Abd al-Rahman into their family.
 If that did not work, then Abd al-Rahman would have to be killed.
 Abd al-Rahman was apparently sagacious enough to expect such a plot.
 In order to help speed his ascension to power, he was prepared to take advantage of the feuds and dissensions.
 However, before anything could be done, trouble broke out in northern al-Andalus.
 Zaragoza, an important trade city on the Upper March of al-Andalus, made a bid for autonomy.
 Al-Fihri and al-Sumayl rode north to quash the rebellion.
 This might have been fortunate timing for Abd al-Rahman, since he was still getting a solid foothold in al-Andalus.
 By March 756, Abd al-Rahman and his growing following of Umayyad clients and Yemeni junds, were able to take Sevilla without violence.
 He managed to break the rebellion attempt in Zaragoza, but just about that time the Cordovan governor received news of a Basque rebellion in Pamplona.
 An important detachment was sent by Yusuf ibn 'Abd al-Rahman to quash it, but his troops were annihilated.
 After the setback, al-Fihri turned his army back south to face the "pretender".
 The fight for the right to rule al-Andalus was about to begin.
 The two contingents met on opposite sides of the River Guadalquivir, just outside the capital of Córdoba on the plains of al-Musarah.
 There the decisive battle of al-Musarah or Alameda between the two contingents took place.